seth-git/atomicglobalmin/readme.txt

 Parameters common to all algorithms appear at the top and bottom of each input file.
 An example of the parameters at the top of an input file for (H2O)OH- are as follows:

-1   Particle Swarm Optimization Input File Version 1.2.1 2
+1   Particle Swarm Optimization Input File Version 1.3.2 2
-3   Energy function to use (Gaussian or Lennard Jones): Gaussian 4   Path to energy program: /path/to/g03/
+3   Energy function to use: Gaussian
-5   Path to energy files: /path/to/gaussian/input/and/log/files/
+4   Path to energy files: /path/to/gaussian/input/and/log/files/
-6   Path to scratch directory (optional): /my/scratch/directory/ 7   Search cube length, width, and height: 7.0
+5   Path to scratch directory (optional): /my/scratch/directory/ 6   Search cube length, width, and height: 7.0
-8   Number of linear structures: 0
+7   Number of linear structures: 0
-9   Initialize linear structures in a box with the above cube length and a height and width of: 1.2 10  Number of planar structures: 0
+8   Initialize linear structures in a box with the above cube length and a height and width of: 1.2 9  Number of planar structures: 0
-11  Number of fragmented 3D structures: 0
+10  Number of fragmented 3D structures: 0
-12  Number of partially non-fragmented 3D structures: 0
+11  Number of partially non-fragmented 3D structures: 0
-13  Number of completely non-fragmented 3D structures: 64
+12  Number of completely non-fragmented 3D structures: 64
-14  General minimum atom distance (used if no value specified below): 0.7 15  Specific minimum atom distances (angstroms):
+13  General minimum atom distance (used if no value specified below): 0.7 14  Specific minimum atom distances (angstroms):
-16  1 1 0.9
+15  1 1 0.9
-17  1 8 0.8
+16  1 8 0.8
-18  8 8 1.2
+17  8 8 1.2
-19  Maximum inter-atomic distance (angstroms): 3.0
+18  Maximum inter-atomic distance (angstroms): 3.0

 The header on line 1 specifies the type of algorithm (particle swarm optimization, simulated annealing, etc.).
 It contains the phrase "Input File" for input files and "Resume File" for resume files and "Optimization File" for optimization files.
 The header also contains a version number.
 If you attempt to run an input file that belongs to an older version of the program, you may have to change or insert lines in the input file before it will run.
 The program will specify when lines are missing or need to be changed.
-The path to the energy program is on line 4.
-The path to the energy files on line 5 is the directory where the ".log", ".com", ".dat", and ".chk" files are to be stored.
+The path to the energy files on line 4 is the directory where the Gaussian input and output files are stored.
 If using a cluster of Linux computers, this should be a directory accessible to all nodes.
-The scratch directory (line 6) is where all Gaussian scratch files are written.
+The scratch directory (line 5) is where all Gaussian scratch files are written.
 If running on a cluster, this can be on a local hard drive.
-Log and checkpoint files are copied from here back to the energy files directory (line 5).
+Log and checkpoint files are copied from here back to the energy files directory (line 4).

-When specifying the number of each structure type to initialize (lines 8-13), keep in mind that atoms are placed in groups each of which is moved and rotated as a "unit" or molecule.
+When specifying the number of each structure type to initialize (lines 7-12), keep in mind that atoms are placed in groups each of which is moved and rotated as a "unit" or molecule.
 Each "unit" contains one or more atoms.
-Line 9 indicates that linear structures are initialized so that all atoms are in a 3D box that is 1.2 x 1.2 x 7.0.
+Line 8 indicates that linear structures are initialized so that all atoms are in a 3D box that is 1.2 x 1.2 x 7.0.
 Planar structures are initialized so that centers of mass of each "unit" are on the same plane.
 The fragmented, partially non-fragmented, and completely non-fragmented structures are described informally here.
 For a more precise discussion, see the literature.
 Fragmented structures contain "units" in random locations within the search cube.
 Partially non-fragmented structures are created such that every atom is within the maximum distance of at least one other atom.
 These are called "partially" non-fragmented because two units may be isolated from the rest of the units (further than the maximum distance).
 With completely non-fragmented structures, no two units can be isolated from other units.
 For example, if you started at some unit and could only travel to other units within the maximum distance of that unit, you could travel to any unit.

 The program allows one maximum distance between atoms (in this case 3 angstroms), and multiple minimum distances between different types of atoms.
 In this case the minimum distance is 0.9 between two hydrogens, 0.8 between hydrogen and oxygen, and 1.2 between two oxygen atoms.

 An example of the parameters at the end of the input file are given below:

-43  Save this many of the best "different" structures: 1000 44  Consider 2 structures "different" if their RMS distance is greater or equal to (angstroms): 0.7 45  Save this many .log/energy output files from the list of best structures: 50 46  Output file name: /path/to/pso/files/OH3H2O_PSO.out 47  Resume file name (optional): /path/to/pso/files/OH3H2O_PSO.res 48  Write resume file after every set of this number of iterations (optional): 1 49  Print summary information after each set of this many iterations: 1 50  Charge: -1
+42  Save this many of the best "different" structures: 1000 43  Consider 2 structures "different" if their RMS distance is greater or equal to (angstroms): 0.7 44  Save this many .log/energy output files from the list of best structures: 50 45  Output file name: /path/to/pso/files/OH3H2O_PSO.out 46  Resume file name (optional): /path/to/pso/files/OH3H2O_PSO.res 47  Write resume file after every set of this number of iterations (optional): 1 48  Print summary information after each set of this many iterations: 1 49  Charge: -1
-51  Multiplicity: 1
+50  Multiplicity: 1
-52  Energy file header:
+51  Energy file header:
-53  % chk=mychk
+52  % chk=mychk
-54  # B3LYP/6-311++G** opt=(calcfc) scfcon=6 scfcyc=300 optcyc=20 scf=direct
+53  # B3LYP/6-311++G** opt=(calcfc) scfcon=6 scfcyc=300 optcyc=20 scf=direct
-55
+54
-56  Energy file footer (optional):
+55  Energy file footer (optional):
-57  --link1--
+56  --link1--
-58  % chk=mychk
+57  % chk=mychk
-59  # B3LYP/6-311++G** freq=noraman scfcon=6 scfcyc=300 optcyc=100
+58  # B3LYP/6-311++G** freq=noraman scfcon=6 scfcyc=300 optcyc=100
-60  geom=check guess=read
+59  geom=check guess=read
-61
+60
-62  Number of unit types: 2
+61  Number of unit types: 2
-63
+62
-64  Number of units of this type: 3
+63  Number of units of this type: 3
-65  Format of this unit type: Cartesian
+64  Format of this unit type: Cartesian
-66  1 0.757540797781 0.0 0.587079636589
+65  1 0.757540797781 0.0 0.587079636589
-67  1 -0.757540797781 0.0 0.587079636589
+66  1 -0.757540797781 0.0 0.587079636589
-68  8 0.0 0.0 0.0
+67  8 0.0 0.0 0.0
-69
+68
-70  Number of units of this type: 1
+69  Number of units of this type: 1
-71  Format of this unit type: Cartesian
+70  Format of this unit type: Cartesian
-72  1 0.0 0.0 1.064890
+71  1 0.0 0.0 1.064890
-73  8 0.0 0.0 0.0
+72  8 0.0 0.0 0.0

-Line 43 specifies the size of the list of best structures that are saved during the course of the entire run.
+Line 42 specifies the size of the list of best structures that are saved during the course of the entire run.
 This list is updated after every iteration.
-Line 44 specifies that each structure in the list of best structures is different from every other structure in the list by a certain RMS distance (see article above).
-Line 45 is the number of Gaussian .log files to save for the list of best structures.
-These .log files are saved in a folder called bestSavedStructures located inside the directory where energy files are stored (specified on line 5 of the input file).
-Lines 46-55 should be self explanatory.
+Line 43 specifies that each structure in the list of best structures is different from every other structure in the list by a certain RMS distance (see article above).
+Line 44 is the number of Gaussian output files to save for the list of best structures.
+These output files are saved in a folder called bestSavedStructures located inside the directory where energy files are stored (specified on line 4 of the input file).
+Lines 45-54 should be self explanatory.
 Note that the program will automatically rename the checkpoint file for each structure in the population of candidate structures, so that there aren't naming conflicts.
-The energy file footer (lines 56-60) is placed at the end of the Gaussian input file.
+The energy file footer (lines 55-59) is placed at the end of the Gaussian input file.
 In this case, the footer specifies that a frequency calculation be performed.
 Note that the energy file header and footer are not used when energies are calculated using the Lennard Jones potential.

-Lines 62-73 are an example of how to specify groups of atoms, molecules, or "units".
+Lines 61-72 are an example of how to specify groups of atoms, molecules, or "units".
 The above consists of three water molecules and one hydroxide ion.
-Lines 66-68 specifies the coordinates of water with two hydrogen atoms and one oxygen atom.
-Lines 72-73 specify coordinates for hydroxide.
+Lines 65-67 specifies the coordinates of water with two hydrogen atoms and one oxygen atom.
+Lines 71-72 specify coordinates for hydroxide.
 If you are dealing with single atoms that are moved separately form other components in the system, one atom can be specified for each "unit".
 The "format of this unit type" can only be "Cartesian ".
 At some point in the future, I may allow other types of input such as "Z-matrix."

 B. Run output formats